Completion of CS 110.

 Upon successful completion of this course, students will be able to…

-Interpret and explain concepts in propositional logic and first-order predicate logic.
+Interpret the concepts of propositional logic and first-order predicate logic.

-Employ proof-solving techniques including direct proof, proof by contradiction, and mathematical induction.
+Employ proof-solving techniques including direct proof, proof by contraposition, proof by contradiction, proof by exhaustion, and counterexample and mathematical induction.

-Interpret and explain concepts in set theory and counting.
+Interpret the concepts of set theory and counting.

 Full syllabus is available upon request.

-The required text is Mathematical Structures for Computer Science: Discrete Mathematics and Its Applications 7th Edition by Judith Gersting for reading, reference, and homework.
-The older 6th Edition of the book is acceptable.
+The required text is Mathematical Structures for Computer Science: Discrete Mathematics and Its Applications 7th Edition by Judith Gersting for study, reference, and homework.